$\mathcal{G}$-SGD: Optimizing ReLU Neural Networks in its Positively Scale-Invariant Space: Algorithm: -SGD

 \subsection{Skeleton Method}

-Before the calculation of gradients in $\mathcal{G}$-space, we first design an algorithm called \textit{skeleton method} to construct skeleton weights and basis paths.
-Due to space limitation, we only show the MLP case with same number of hidden nodes in each hidden layer, and put the skeleton method for general case in Appendix.
+Before the calculation of gradients in $\mathcal{G}$-space, we first design an algorithm called \textit{skeleton method} to construct skeleton weights and basis paths for MLP whose depth is $L$ and width is $h$.

 \emph{1.
 Construct skeleton weights:} for weight matrix $w^2,\cdots,w^{L-1}$, we select diagonal elements to be the \emph{skeleton weights}.
 For weight matrix $w^1$, we select the element $w^1(i_1\mod d,i_1)$ for column $i_1$ with $i_1=1,\cdots,h_1$ to be the \emph{skeleton weights}.
 For weight matrix $w^L$, we select the element $w^L(i_{L-1},i_{L-1}\mod K)$ for row $i_{L-1}$ with $i_{L-1}=1,\cdots, h_{L-1}$ to be the \emph{skeleton weights}.
 We call the rest weights non-skeleton weights.
 Figure \ref{skeleton} gives an illustration for skeleton weights in a MLP network.